WarDrummer/dev-career-progression/README.md

 ## Roles

+The tables below suggest different roles for a software development shop along with levels of competencies to target within each category.

 ### Developer

+The goal of building the competencies below is to establish a baseline understanding of software development skills.

 |                | **Automated<br>Testing** | **Core** | **Design<br>Patterns** | **Design<br>Principles** | **Development<br>Practices** | **DevOps** |
 | -------------: | :----------------------: | :------: | :--------------------: | :----------------------: | :--------------------------: | :--------: |